-Figure 2.02.3: Proportion of Indigenous households living in houses of an unacceptable standard, Queensland and Australia, 2008, 2012-13 and 2014-15 healthy living, Queensland and Australia, 2014-15
+Figure 2.02.3: Proportion of Indigenous households living in houses of an unacceptable standard, Northern Territory and Australia, 2008, 2012-13 and 2014-15

 2.03 Environmental tobacco smoke

 This measure reports Indigenous children aged 0-14 who live in households with daily smokers and daily indoor smokers.
 Environmental tobacco smoke (also known as second-hand smoke) is a significant cause of morbidity and mortality.
 There is strong and consistent evidence that second-hand smoke causes lung cancer and ischaemic heart disease, and is associated with an increased risk of respiratory disease in adults.
 It increases the risk of sudden infant death syndrome and exacerbates asthma and ear infections such as otitis media in children (Thomas & Stevens 2014).
 Exposure to second hand smoke during pregnancy is associated with an increased risk in neural tube defects (Wang et al. 2014a).